pinepain/php-object-maps/README.md

 ##### Caution

-Because a `Weak\WeakKeyMap` is built on top of a `SplObjectStorage`, it must not change size when iterating over it.
+Because a `Ref\WeakKeyMap` is built on top of a `SplObjectStorage`, it must not change size when iterating over it.
 This can be difficult to ensure for a `Weakref\WeakKeyMap` because actions performed by the program during iteration may cause items in the storage to vanish "by magic" (as a side effect of garbage collection).